 Non-current assets and asset disposal groups are classified as held-for-sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use.
 This condition is regarded as met only when the sale is highly probable, the assets are available for immediate sale in their present condition and they are expected to qualify for recognition as a completed sale within one year from the date of classification.
 Non-current assets classified as held for sale are measured at lower of their carrying amount and fair value less costs to sell.
-In December 2013, the company had signed a Memorandum of Intent to sell power stations in Western China, the assets and liabilities of the subsidiaries has been classified as assets held for sale and liabilities held for sale as of December 31, 2013.
-This transaction is subject to customary closing conditions and is expected to close in the course of 2014.
-Based on the Company's expectation to continue sales activities with the disposal group after the transaction is completed, the disposal group has not been presented as a discontinued operation.
-The disposal group did not have a material impact on the revenues or net income/(loss) for any of the periods presented.
+In December 2013, the company had signed a Memorandum of Intent to sell a power station in Western China, the assets and liabilities of the subsidiaries has been classified as assets held for sale and liabilities held for sale as of December 31, 2013.
+The sale was completed on March 31, 2014, and the Company recognized a \$3,358,127 gain on disposal of subsidiaries for the year ended December 31, 2014 (see Note 3).